 At Stiefvater Law, we limit the number of clients we serve so we can devote the appropriate resources to achieve excellent results.
 The defense of your speeding ticket requires attention to the facts of your case.
 Many people may think that "it's just a speeding ticket" - we understand that it means more to you.
-Talk to a Nelson Speeding Ticket Defense Attorney today.
+Talk to a Nelson Speeding Ticket Lawyer today.

-Results Driven Nelson Speeding Ticket Attorneys
+Results Driven Nelson Speeding Ticket Defense Lawyers

-The Speeding Ticket Defense Lawyers at Stiefvater Law will fight your case.
-You can avoid points and keep your driving record clean.
+The Speeding Ticket Attorneys at Stiefvater Law will fight your case.
+We will help you avoid points and keep any fines or costs to a minimum.
 Call now for a free consultation.

 Speeding Ticket Points in Nelson, Ohio

-Clients call us to avoid points on their driving record.
-Points are added to your record depending on the specific circumstances of the offense.
+The majority of our clients call us trying to avoid points on their driving record.
+The points added to your record depend on your specific circumstances.
 For example, if you get a speeding ticket and are convicted for speeding:

-30 MPH or more over the posted speed limit, a conviction will result in 4 points on your driving record.
+Over 10 MPH when the posted speed limit is 55 MPH or more, a conviction will result in 2 points on your driving record.

-Nelson Speeding Ticket Penalties
+Speeding Ticket Penalties Nelson

-Conviction of a speeding ticket typically results in a fine and points being added to the offender's driving record.
-It should be noted that many cities have their own local laws that increase minor speeding tickets to a more serious offense with more serious consequences.
+When people consider the consequences of speeding tickets, they consider a fine and points being added to their driving record.
+Unfortunately, many cities have their own code or local laws that often increase minor speeding tickets a much more serious offense.

-Under the Ohio Revised Code, a typical speeding ticket is a minor misdemeanor.
-A conviction of a minor misdemeanor can result in a fine and points on your driving record.
-There is no possibility for jail.
+For example, a typical speeding ticket under the Ohio Revised Code is a minor misdemeanor.
+A conviction of a minor misdemeanor results in a fine and (often) points on your driving record.
 Under many local codes, the penalties for the same offense are elevated to a higher degree misdemeanor.
-These speeding tickets can result in higher fines and even a jail sentence or probation!
+These speeding tickets written as higher degree misdemeanors actually expose the you to higher fines and even a jail sentence!